Chemaclass/knob-mvc/README.md

 [Create a template for WordPress](http://codex.wordpress.org/Template_Hierarchy), for example single.php which is used when one Post are loaded.

-Require the controller, init it and call the relevant function.

 ```php
 use Controllers\HomeController;

 $controller = new HomeController();
 $controller->getPost();
 ```

 ### Creating mustache templates